-The summer of 2013 marked the 18th anniversary of SCA programs in Washington, DC.
-To date, over 1,200 SCA high school students ages 15-19 from both urban and suburban neighborhoods in the capital region have built and maintained trails, constructed boardwalks, managed invasive species, and completed countless other projects.
+The summer of 2022 marked the 26th anniversary of SCA programs in Washington, DC.
+To date, over 2,000 SCA high school students ages 15-19 from both urban and suburban neighborhoods in the capital region have built and maintained trails, constructed boardwalks, managed invasive species and completed countless other projects.
 Thousands more (ages 5-19) have participated in environmental education activities with SCA DC’s Urban Tree House Program and participated in community service projects in the region.
-For the past 18 years, with generous support from donors, the SCA has provided students from the District of Columbia, Virginia, and Maryland the opportunity to serve their broader community by completing conservation projects in national, state, and regional parks and participating in valuable curriculum-based environmental education activities.
+For the past 20 plus years, with generous support from donors, the SCA has provided students from the District of Columbia, Virginia, and Maryland the opportunity to serve their broader community by completing conservation projects in national, state, and regional parks and participating in valuable curriculum-based environmental education activities.

-The SCA DC Community Program provides year-round conservation opportunities divided into two seasons: school-year programs (running January through May) and summer programs (running July through August).
+The SCA DC Community Program provides year-round conservation opportunities divided into two seasons: school-year programs (running January through May) and summer programs (this year running June through August).
 The Washington DC Community Program offers both volunteer and paid service opportunities.
-Volunteer programs typically occur on weekends year round, while paid service programs run Monday-Friday in the summertime, fall and spring.
+Volunteer programs typically occur on weekends year round, while paid service programs run Monday-Friday in the summertime, fall, and spring.
 Members serve at sites in and around the Metropolitan DC Area.
-Participants build trails and restore habitat while exploring green career opportunities, building leadership skills, and learning about the local environment through ﬁeld trips, outdoor recreation and camping trips, and complete community service projects.
+Participants build trails and restore habitat while exploring green career opportunities, building leadership skills, and learning about the local environment through field trips, outdoor recreation, and camping trips, and complete community service projects.

 The DC Community Program also provides a valuable environmental education resource for youth in the Metropolitan DC Area.
-The Urban Tree House Program is the SCA’s environmental education center located in Anacostia Park in Southeast Washington, DC – a site generously provided by National Park Service’s National Capital Parks – East.
-For over 16 years, SCA staff has provided free environmental education programs and activities for DC-area K-12 youth on a number of topics, including: urban ecosystems and watersheds, waste and recycling, conservation and sustainability, environmental ethics, wildlife, and ecology.
+The Urban Tree House Program is the SCA’s environmental education center located in Anacostia Park in Southeast Washington, DC – a site generously provided by National Park Service’s National Capital Parks-East.
+For over 18years, SCA staff has provided free environmental education programs and activities for DC-area K-12 youth on a number of topics, including urban ecosystems and watersheds, waste and recycling, conservation and sustainability, environmental ethics, wildlife, and ecology.
 UTH programs include hands-on and interactive components to complement an active outdoor environmental curriculum.

 - Resume Building